xarray-contrib/.github/profile/README.md

 We hope that including projects under the xarray-contrib organization improves project visibility and increases the likelihood of sustainable open source maintenance and development.

-To contribute your project, please follow the directions [here](https://github.com/xarray-contrib/xarray-contrib)
+To contribute your project, please follow the directions on the [xarray-contrib](https://github.com/xarray-contrib/xarray-contrib) repository